A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Introduction

 \section{Introduction}

 This paper aims to investigate the possible effects of cognitive biases on human understanding of machine learning models, in particular inductively learned rules.
 We use the term ``cognitive bias'' as a representative for various cognitive phenomena that materialize themselves in the form of occasionally irrational reasoning patterns, which are thought to allow humans to make fast judgments and decisions.

 Their cumulative effect on human reasoning should not be underestimated as ``cognitive biases seem reliable, systematic, and difficult to eliminate'' \citep{kahneman1972subjective}.
-The effect of some cognitive biases is more pronounced when people do not have well-articulated preferences \citep{tversky1993context}, which is often the case in explorative machine learning.
+The effect of some cognitive biases is more pronounced when people do not have well-articulated preferences \citep{tversky1993context}, which is often the case in explorative data analysis.

-Previous works have analysed the impact of cognitive biases on multiple types of human behavior and decision making.
+Previous works have analysed the impact of cognitive biases on multiple types of human behaviour and decision making.
 A specific example is the seminal book ``Social cognition'' by \citet{kunda1999social}, which is concerned with the impact of cognitive biases on social interaction.
 Another, more recent work by \citet{serfas2011cognitive} focused on the context of capital investment.
-Closer to the domain of machine learning, in their article entitled ``Psychology of Prediction'', \citet{kahneman1973psychology} warned that cognitive biases can lead to violations of the Bayes theorem when people make fact-based predictions under uncertainty.
+Closer to the domain of machine learning, in their article ``Psychology of Prediction'', \citet{kahneman1973psychology} warned that cognitive biases can lead to violations of the Bayes theorem when people make fact-based predictions under uncertainty.
 These results directly relate to inductively learned rules, since these are associated with measures such as confidence and support expressing the (un)certainty of the prediction they make.
-Despite some early works \citep{michalski1969quasi,michalski1983theory} showing the importance of study of cognitive phenomena for rule induction and machine learning in general, there has been a paucity of follow-up research.
-In previous work \citep{CognitiveBiases-Rules}, we have evaluated a selection of cognitive biases in the very specific context of whether minimizing the complexity or length of a rule will also lead to increased interpretability, which is often taken for granted in machine learning research.
+Despite some early work \citep{michalski1969quasi,michalski1983theory} showing the importance of study of cognitive phenomena for rule induction and machine learning in general, there has been a paucity of follow-up research.
+In previous work \citep{furnkranz2019cognitive}, we have evaluated a selection of cognitive biases in the very specific context of whether minimizing the complexity or length of a rule will also lead to increased interpretability, which is often taken for granted in machine learning research.